liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

     </LinearLayout>

 You'll use the `TextView` to display a guestbook's name.
-Note that you don't have to use a `textSize` of `25sp` or a `padding` of `10dp`.
-These values serve as an example because they result in clean, readable text.
+Also note that you don't have to use a `textSize` of `25sp` or a `padding` of `10dp`.
+These values serve only as an example because they result in clean, readable text.

 ## Creating the Adapter Class